TerableCoder/TerableAngler/README.md

 Put the protocol files into your  tera-proxy\node_modules\tera-data\map\  folder.

-Opcodes Known for: NA, EU, RU, TW, SEA
+Opcodes Known for: NA, EU, RU, TW

 ## Usage